AllenInstitute/bmtk/docs/autodocs/source/pointnet.rst

 their resting state.
 The simplest approach is to set 'tstop' longer than the stimulus period.
-For example, if your stimulus lasts 3000 ms, setting 'tstop' to 3500 ms will provide a 500 ms blank period at the end of the simulation, giving neurons time to reset before the next simulation.
+For example, if your stimulus lasts 3000 ms, setting 'tstop' to 3500 ms will provide a 500 ms blank period at the end of the simulation, giving neurons time to go back to resting state before the next simulation.

 Note that this implementation sets the onset of stimuli, but not their offset.
 If a stimulation file is longer than 'tstop', its input will